omahs/chainbench/README.md

 ## Project Details

-Chainbench lets you to easily define profiles for any EVM-compatible chain.
+Chainbench lets you easily define profiles for any EVM-compatible chain.
 You can use not only hard-coded values but also real chain data to generate dynamic call parameters.

 Main features: